timescale/docs/timescaledb/how-to-guides/backup-and-restore/index.md

 you might find the automatic backups on Timescale Cloud useful.
 In addition to automatically maintaining backups, the platform also handles automatic restore from backups with no user action required.
-[Learn more](https://docs.timescale.com/cloud/latest/backup-restore-cloud/) about backup and restore in Timescale Cloud or or [test it out yourself](http://tsdb.co/cloud-signup) with a free trial.
+[Learn more](https://docs.timescale.com/cloud/latest/backup-restore-cloud/) about backup and restore in Timescale Cloud or [test it out yourself](http://tsdb.co/cloud-signup) with a free trial.

 </highlight>